Canton POS

 Amanda Crowe

-Amanda Crowe is also Canton Museum of Art's Museum To Go and Community Outreach Coordinator.
+Amanda Crowe is also Canton Museum of Art's Education Director.
 She received her BA in Art History from Kent State University and BS in Elementary Education from Thiel College.
 Amanda’s previous roles include Family Education Coordinator at Akron Art Museum, Interim Director of Education at Oberlin College’s Allen Memorial Art Museum, Museum Studies instructor for graduates of Oberlin College’s Art History/docent-training program, YMCA Assistant Director of Activities in Schaumburg, IL, and Early Childhood Art Education Intern at the Kohl Children’s Museum in Wilmette, IL.

 Christy Davis